paul-hammant/tbd/content/vcs-features/index.md

 Perforce can cheat again, but taking advantage of the read-only bit, and therefore already knows which files definitely have **not** changed between the remote master repo and local working copy.
 It still feels slower than it should be though.

-### Size

-Many teams, particularly those with monorepo configurations or large binary files (like Games companies), want to have limitless server side storage for their repository.
-Git and Mercurial are inching towards bigger and bigger capacity, but there are still a few snafus to work through - how to cleanly/safely reduce the size of the client side clone history (while still being able to push changes back to the server) is a challenge.

-Microsoft released Git Virtual File System (~~GitVFS~~ GVFS) in early 2017, to layer on some of the things they had become used to in the in-house recompilation of Perforce (SourceDepot - used from 1998 to 201x), as well as native VCS of their commercial offering Team Foundation Server (TFS).

 ### Three-way merge tools

 Developers (hopefully in pairs) are going to have to become skilled in arbitrating over merges for the commits they